unionai/unionai-docs/source/development-cycle/running-your-code.md

 ## Set up your development environment

-If you have not already done so, follow the [Quick start guide](../quick-start) to sign into the Union UI, set up your local Python environment, and install the `unionai` command line tool.
+If you have not already done so, follow the [Quick start guide](../quick-start) to sign into the Union UI, set up your local Python environment, and install the `union` command line tool.

 ## CLI commands for running your code

-The `unionai` CLI provides a set of commands that allow you to deploy and run your code at different stages of the development cycle:
+The `union` CLI provides a set of commands that allow you to deploy and run your code at different stages of the development cycle:

-{@# TODO: Link to the unionai commands below to the unionai CLI reference section #@}
+{@# TODO: Link to the union commands below to the union CLI reference section #@}

-1. `unionai run`: For deploying and running a single script immediately in your local Python environment.
+1. `union run`: For deploying and running a single script immediately in your local Python environment.
-2. `unionai run --remote`: For deploying and running a single script immediately in the cloud on Union.
+2. `union run --remote`: For deploying and running a single script immediately in the cloud on Union.
-3. `unionai register`: For deploying multiple scripts to Union and running them from the Web interface.
+3. `union register`: For deploying multiple scripts to Union and running them from the Web interface.
 {@@ if byoc @@}
-4. `unionai package` and `uctl register`: For deploying workflows to production and for scripting within a CI/CD pipeline.
+4. `union package` and `uctl register`: For deploying workflows to production and for scripting within a CI/CD pipeline.

 ```{note}
 In some cases, you may want to test your code in a local cluster before deploying it to Union.